William A. Wilson (diplomat): Political career

-A close friend of President Ronald Reagan, Wilson was appointed on the 11th of February 1981 as the personal representative of the President to the Holy See, when the United States still did not have full diplomatic relations with the Vatican.
+A close friend of President Ronald Reagan, Wilson was appointed on 11 February 1981 as the personal representative of the President to the Holy See, when the United States still did not have full diplomatic relations with the Vatican.
 At the time, a 1867 U.S. Anti-Catholic law which had prevented the U.S. from establishing relations with the Vatican, was still in effect.
 In 1984, the law was repealed.
 Following this, Reagan nominated Wilson as the first United States Ambassador to the Holy See on January 10.

 As Ambassador, he became involved with a scandal after being reprimanded, following his contact with Marc Rich, a commodities trader who had fled to Switzerland to avoid prosecution for racketeering, fraud, and tax evasion.
 He also had relations with Archbishop Paul Marcinkus, head of the Vatican Bank during the midst of a financial scandal.

 In January 1986, Wilson flew to Libya for an unauthorized secret meeting with Moammar Kadafi, just several days after terror attacks in Vienna and Rome had reportedly killed 20 people.
 U.S. officials believed Libya was responsible for the attacks and had urged the international community to isolate Kadafi.
 U.S. Secretary of State George Shultz called Wilson's actions an “embarrassment.”
-Following this, Wilson submit his resignation, with the state department stating that he resigned to return to private life.
+Following this, Wilson submitted his resignation, with the state department stating that he resigned to return to private life.
 They refused to say whether his resignation was tied to the Kadafi meeting.

 Death

-Wilson died of cancer in his home on the 5th of December 2009, aged 95.
-According to his daughter, Marcia Wilson Hobbs, he passed at approximately 1 AM.
+Wilson died of cancer in his home on 5 December 2009, aged 95.
+According to his daughter, Marcia Wilson Hobbs, he passed at approximately 1 am.
 He was survived by his two daughters, six grandchildren, and eleven great-grandchildren.

 Nancy Reagan issued a statement in response, saying "I am deeply saddened at the death of Bill Wilson.
 He was a dear friend for many years and a close advisor to my husband."